 I’m sure I need to give someone credit for this idea.
 I’m sure I saw it on Pinterest at some point and it wasn’t my own genius moment.
-However, I’m also sure that it didn’t happen anytime within the last few weeks and the idea has been going around since the genius invention of Pinterest.
-So I have no idea who to give credit to.
+However, I’m also sure that it didn’t happen anytime within the last few weeks so I have no idea who to give credit to.
 So thank you, witty candy Valentine creator!

 Because I waited till the eleventh hour, I didn’t have time to go to crafty places looking for ideas.
 Probably a quick look on Pinterest would have given me an idea or two I could have used and found at the store.
 Of course I didn’t do that, though.
 As luck may have it, I actually had an idea as I was walking through the store.
 Kisses!
 Foil!
 Easy peasy!

 I made a quick writing sheet using my free Valentine’s Day borders.
 Then each student got a piece of foil that they cut a triangle from and they chose a piece of scrap paper to make the little flag.
 They then wrote a letter to whoever they wanted to give a “kiss” to.
 They loved it!
-Even my most reluctant writers enjoyed writing letters to people in their lives that they could take home to them.
-A couple kids were even excited that they had a present for someone.
+Even my most reluctant writers enjoyed writing letters to people in their lives that they could take home to them for Valentine’s Day.
+A couple kids were even excited that they had a Valentine’s Day present for someone.

 So many of them were just so sweet and heartfelt!
 I loved this one.
 “You are the best mom I had ever had in my intire lif no matter what happens.”
 So sweet and so funny!

 All in all the day went much more smoothly than I had anticipated (Oh, thank goodness!).
 Everyone came in and left as such sweethearts today and I got a few more hugs than usual.
 I hope your day was just as great and you’re spending it with all the ones you love, both in your classroom and out!